Arysage/Proyect-CNC/README.md

 # Proyect-CNC
-This project focused on applying supervised and unsupervised learning models to predict potential machine failures.
+This project presents a predictive maintenance system for industrial machinery using supervised and unsupervised learning techniques.
+Regression and classification models such as Random Forest, XGBoost, and Gradient Boosting were implemented, along with a soft voting ensemble to predict rotational speed and detect failures.
+Additionally, clustering and Principal Component Analysis (PCA) were applied to explore the main components and uncover relationships among them, providing deeper insights into the data structure.
+The SMOTE technique was also used to address class imbalance, significantly improving model performance.